 Two wheels.
-1000bhp.
-400mph?
+1,000 bhp.
+400 mph?

 The team looked at known aerodynamic outlines developed originally by NASA, before tweaking and refining them.
 "We used something called computational fluid dynamics modeling, which is like a virtual wind tunnel.
 This enabled us to continually adapt the design to achieve maximum efficiency."

-The design itself went through 24 different permutations before the team started building the bike.
+The design went through 24 different permutations before the team started building the bike.

 This week, however, engineering gives way to the rider and the capricious surface that is so essential to a successful record attempt.

 Markstaller admits to having a "love affair" with the salt.
 "Bonneville is a unique place," he says, admitting that he even sleeps on the salt while the rest of the team stays in a hotel in the local town.
-"The spectacular sun rises and sun sets are part of being at Bonneville," he told CNN.
+"The spectacular sunrises and sunsets are part of being at Bonneville," he told CNN.

-This week, years of development may come to fruition.
-"The conditions are some of the best in recent years, and the salt has continued to improve.
+"The conditions are some of the best in recent years, and the salt has continued to improve," Markstaller says.

 "We're reliant on the weather remaining warm and sunny, but the Streamliner has been developed and tested to exceed 400 mph.
 We will go as fast as the conditions will allow."

-The Streamliner has already passed 274.2mph in a trial run last month, becoming the fastest ever Triumph motorcycle.
+The Streamliner has already passed 274.2 mph in a trial run last month, becoming the fastest motorcycle made by Triumph.

 The salt, and the record books, will sit in judgment over the next few days.